mpatajac/jill-mathos-talk/slides.md

 - closure with fid + captures (and more)
 - solves problem with returning fn
-- save fn arity => multi-arg dispatch from single dispatcher
+- pass fn arity as arg to dispatcher => multi-arg dispatch from single dispatcher

  -->